dwhiffing/fury/content/nato/body.md

 countries and a resurgent Soviet Union.

-Collectively this force – in Europe alone – amounted to over 3.7 million soldiers, sailors and airmen under arms, tens of thousands of armoured vehicles, thousands of aircraft and hundreds of ships.
+Collectively this force – in Europe alone – amounted to over 3.7 million soldiers, sailors and airmen under arms, tens of thousands of armored vehicles, thousands of aircraft and hundreds of ships.
 A formidable force.
-Command of this force, with 16 governments and defence ministries involved however can be complex, not to mention the scale of the geography and diversity of capabilities.
-At the top of the Command Structure is a political body – the North Atlantic Council (NAC) which oversaw the military element of the Alliance on behalf of the member nations.
-Next in line was the NATO Military Committee (NMC), which issued broad policy, interfaced with the NAC and had direct communications with each nations Ministry of Defence (or equivalent).
+Command of this force, with 16 governments and defense ministries involved however, can be complex, not to mention the scale of the geography and diversity of capabilities.
+At the top of the Command Structure is a political body – the **North Atlantic Council (NAC)** which oversees the military element of the Alliance on behalf of the member nations.
+Next in line was the **NATO Military Committee (NMC)**, which issued broad policy, interfaced with the NAC and had direct communications with each nation’s Ministry of Defense (or equivalent).
-While the NAC and NMC dealt with issues at the Strategic level, operational planning and execution of warfighting tasks was conducted by three commanders: Supreme Allied Commander Europe (SACEUR) commanding all forces in Europe (Allied Command Europe); Supreme Allied Commander Atlantic (SACLANT) commanding all forces in the Atlantic (Allied Command Atlantic); and Commander-in-Chief Allied Command Channel (CINCCHAN).
+While the NAC and NMC dealt with issues at the Strategic level, operational planning and execution of warfighting tasks was conducted by three commanders: **Supreme Allied Commander Europe (SACEUR)** commanding all forces in Europe (Allied Command Europe); **Supreme Allied Commander Atlantic (SACLANT)** commanding all forces in the Atlantic (Allied Command Atlantic); and **Commander-in-Chief Allied Command Channel (CINCCHAN)**.
 The remainder of the operational portion of the NATO command structure is depicted on the chart below:

 ![](/assets/images/nato/image1.png)